humzahokadia/BTC-ETH-Exchange-Rate-APP-Svelte-Flask-/question.md

 # Questionarre
 1. Are there any sub-optimal choices( or short-cuts taken due to limited time ) in your implementation?

-To retrieve the Exchange rate date I used fetch() but could have used Axios as it supports older browsers.
+To retrieve the Exchange rate data I used fetch() but could have used Axios as it supports older browsers.

 2. Is any part of it over-designed? ( It is fine to over-design to showcase your skills as long as you are clear about it)